Killeaney

-In the 5th century the Great Island (Inishmore) was given by Aengus, King of Cashel, to St. Endeus or St. Enda of Aran, who founded several monasteries, and built several churches, of which the principal was named after him Kill-Enda, now called Killeany.
+In the 5th century inishmore was given by Aengus, King of Cashel, to St. Endeus or St. Enda of Aran, who founded several monasteries, and built several churches, of which the principal was named after him Kill-Enda, now called Killeany.

 Thereafter (about 484) he begged his brother in law, the King Oengus of Munster, to let him go to the wild and barren isle of Innish in Galway Bay.
 Oengus wanted to give him a fertile plot in the Golden Vale, but Innish suited Enda's ideal for religious life.
 On Innish he established the monastery of Enda, which is regarded as the first Irish monastery in the strict sense.
 There they lived a hard life of manual labor, prayer, fasting, and study of the Scriptures.
 It is said that no fire was ever allowed to warm the cold stone cells even if "cold could be felt by those hearts so glowing with love of God."

 Enda divided the island into 8 parts, in each of which he built a "place of refuge", and under his rule the abbey of St. Enda became a burning light of sanctity for centuries in Western Europe.
 Cattle, goats, and horses now huddle and shiver in the storm under many of the ruins of old walls where once men lived and prayed.
 Most survive as coastal ruined towers.
 These structures were the chosen home of a group of poor and devoted men under Saint Enda.
 He taught them to love the hard rock, the dripping cave, and the barren earth swept by the western gales.
 They were "men of the caves", and "also men of the Cross", who, remembering that their Lord was born in a manger and had nowhere to lay His head, followed the same hard way.